Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Sylvanian

 This people of wood elves, with tanned and dark skin, are often called the brown elves.
 They live in perfect harmony with the vegetation, particularly in the forest, and their natural habitats are sculpted into the trees, forming splendid cities which in no way disturb the tranquility of nature.
 Behind these bucolic aspects lies a culture closed in on itself and made up of relentless hunters.

+The Sylvanians are forest-dwelling elves who live in harmony with nature.
+They rely on the gifts of the forest, practicing sustainable hunting, gathering, and woodworking.
+Sylvanians use magic cautiously and with respect for nature, and they possess an innate skill in tracking, survival, and melee combat.
+With scattered settlements across the lowlands, they influence the regions where they reside.
+Their culture is rooted in respect for flora and fauna, and they excel in crafts like woodworking and leatherworking.

 Skills: Survival, Hunting, Spellcasting, Negotiation, Craftsmanship, Subterfuge, Melee, Defense.
 Strong attributes: ?.